DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 access and single status but weak effects on the use of Internet dating services.
 The presence of computer literate users in social networks increase the chances of Internet dating.
-The researchers found that Internet dating is a ‘common mate selection strategy among the highly selective subpopulation of single Internet users and may continue to grow through social networks.
-Material and virtual elements of the digital divide have direct and indirect effects on Internet dating’.[^3_Akser_OldandNewMethodsforOnlineResearch-rev_10]
+The researchers found that Internet dating is a 'common mate selection strategy among the highly selective subpopulation of single Internet users and may continue to grow through social networks.
+Material and virtual elements of the digital divide have direct and indirect effects on Internet dating'.[^3_Akser_OldandNewMethodsforOnlineResearch-rev_10]

 Case studies and qualitative analyses revealed that filtering process is developed by online users when it comes to online dating.
 Danielle Couch